-Insert your hook through the back of the snail’s head BETWEEN stitches and bring it through the front of the snail’s head THROUGH a stitch, where you want to place your first eye.
-Pull the beginning thread knot into the snail’s head from the back, so it is hidden.
+Insert your needle through the back of the snail’s head BETWEEN stitches and bring it through the front of the snail’s head THROUGH a stitch on rnd 4.
+Pull the beginning thread knot into the snail’s head from the back, so it is hidden and secure.

 Each eye is made with one french knot.
 This is a good tutorial for learning the french knot.

-Make your first french knot and make sure you are bringing your needle through a stitch at the front and between a stitch at the back.
+Make your first french knot on rnd 4 and make sure you are bringing your needle through a stitch at the front and between a stitch at the back.

 Bring your thread through a stitch at the front of the head where you want to make your second eye.
 Be sure to leave enough room between your eyes for the snail’s mouth.
 Make a french knot as above.

-Bring your thread through a stitch at the front of the head where you want to start your mouth.
+Bring your thread through a stitch on rnd 5 at the front of the head where you want to start your mouth.
 Make a horizontal stitch and bring the yarn through the back of the head.

 Bring your thread through the front, a little above and to the left of your mouth stitch.
-Insert and pull your thread through the mouth stitch (See image below).
-Insert the needle to a little below and to the left of your mouth stitch and bring through to the back.
+Insert and pull your thread through the mouth stitch (see image below).
+Insert the needle a little below and to the left of your mouth stitch and bring through to the back.
 Repeat on the other side of the mouth and secure your thread.

 Party on my snails and snail-lovers!
 Follow me on Instagram @tinycurl for more happy and fun crochet.

 ヽ(ﾟｰﾟ*ヽ) This pattern is an original pattern by Kristina Turner of Tiny Curl.
 Please do not claim this pattern as your own.
 If you wish to share this pattern, you may link to it, but please do not reprint it on your site.
 You may keep a copy for your own personal use but please DO NOT sell the pattern or distribute it.
 Thank you for your understanding. (ﾉ*ﾟｰﾟ)ﾉ